LoyaltyNZ/hoodoo/README.md

 * _Unified Error Helpers:_ Adds standard platform error capability to any API/class -- ApiTools::ErrorDescriptions, ApiTools::Errors
 * _Unified Logger:_ A single logger for use with platform or local logs -- ApiTools::Logger
-* _Generic Presenter Layer:_ Input and output validation and rendering -- ApiTools::Presenters::BasePresenter, ApiTools::Presenters::BaseDSL
+* _Generic Presenter Layer:_ Input and output validation and rendering -- ApiTools::Presenters::Base, ApiTools::Presenters::BaseDSL
-* _Type and Resource Presenter Layer:_ As above, but for formally defined platform API level Types and Resources that would be documented (by the person defining the API) for API callers -- ApiTools::Data::DocumentedPresenter, ApiTools::Data::DocumentedDSL
+* _Type and Resource Presenter Layer:_ As above, but for formally defined platform API level Types and Resources that would be documented (by the person defining the API) for API callers -- ApiTools::Presenters::Base, ApiTools::Presenters::DSL
 * _Middleware:_ The heart of services; Rake-based service applications (think Sinatra, Grape, Rails...) -- ApiTools::ServiceMiddleware; but start at ApiTools::ServiceApplication and see also ApiTools::ServiceInterface, ApiTools::ServiceImplementation and related classes ApiTools::ServiceRequest, ApiTools::ServiceResponse, ApiTools::ServiceSession, ApiTools::ServiceContext
 * _Platform Sessions:_ Authentication of sessions, session context -- ApiTools::ServiceSession
 * _Platform Events:_ Publishes Platform Events when running on a queue-based infrastructure -- ApiTools::Events::PlatformEvent